BayLibre/android_kernel_common/Documentation/power/runtime_pm.rst

 suspend routine).
 It may be necessary to resume the device and suspend it again in order to do so.
 The same is true if the driver uses different power levels or other settings for runtime suspend and system sleep.

+When a device enters idle at runtime, it may trigger the runtime PM up the hierarchy and if device has a predictable interrupt pattern, we can even do a better job at determining the parent's idle state.
+For example, a display device gets a VSYNC interrupt every 16 ms when running at 60 Hz.
+When it's PM domain is powering down and happens to be at the boundary of the VSYNC interrupt, it may not be efficient to power off the domain.
+Knowing the next wake up (when available) for devices in the domain we can determine the idle duration of the domain.
+By comparing idle duration with the residencies of the domain idle states, we can be efficient in both power and performance.

 During system resume, the simplest approach is to bring all devices back to full power, even if they had been suspended before the system suspend began.
 There